Sapein/ShelIac/docs/SheliacScript.md

 [function_name](arg1, arg2, ..., argn)
 ```

+Functions are *NOT* first-class objects, at this time, as such they can not be passed around to other functions, additionally, you *CAN NOT* call a function directly as an argument, you *MUST* store it as a variable.

 The following functions are built in, along with some documentation of it.

 ######server(address, port=23) -> Server